 There are a few different issues that are harming the bees.
 Some are easier than others for us to fix.
 Here are a few that concern me, colony collapse and a fungal disease that causes the bees to die at an alarming rate.

-- One thought is that colony collapse is a virus that is brought in by bees who travel to areas where chemicals and pesticide are used and the poisons, have been carried back to the hives.
+- One thought is that colony collapse is a virus that is brought in by bees who travel to areas where chemicals and pesticides are used, and the poisons have been carried back to the hives.
 Another thought is that it's a bacteria or fungus caused by GMO crops.
 The bees pollinate and bring it back to the hive, infecting all the bees.
 (GMO is Genetically Modified Organisms)